Modern Slavery Act Transparency Statement 2026

 Our organisational structure and what we do

-We're now based entirely in the UK and our Head Office is located in Leeds, West Yorkshire.
+We're based entirely in the UK and our Head Office is in Leeds, West Yorkshire.
 We pride ourselves on the service we provide our members through the Society’s national branch network, online, our contact centres, and our intermediary network in relation to home finance products.

 The Society is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 The Society’s trading subsidiary and associated companies are Leeds Mortgage Funding Limited and Leeds Building Society Covered Bonds LLP.